IBM-Bluemix-Docs/vmwaresolutions/archiref/openshift-runbook/vcs-openshift-runbook-install.md

   The Ignition files are valid for 24 hours and your OpenShift deployment must be completed within this time.
 Otherwise, you must regenerate the Ignition files.
 For more information, see [Troubleshooting OpenShift problems](/docs/vmwaresolutions?topic=vmware-solutions-openshift-runbook-runbook-trbl-intro).
    {:note}

-The following files are produced by the OpenStack Installer:
+The following files are produced by the OpenShift Installer:

 ```bash
 .